AOEpeople/TYPO3_Restler/Documentation/Pages/DeveloperManual.rst

 - each extension can define any number of Restler configuration classes.
 - the Restler configuration classes will only be called when an API endpoint is called (has no side-effects on normal calls of TYPO3).

-3. Check the Restler extension configuration if you need / want to add the extension to the list (basic.extensionsWithRequiredExtLocalConfFiles).

-4. Flush the TYPO3 System Cache
+3. Flush the TYPO3 System Cache

 Using TYPO3 Restler from PHP libraries
 -------------------------------------